arc-research-analytics/cagematch_demo/README.md

 This demonstration will feature a brief overview of 2 popular Python libraries used for building web applications: Streamlit and Dash.

-We will touch on the following concepts:
+We also will touch on the following technologies / libraries:

 - GitHub (cloud-based code repository)
 - VS Code (integrated development environment)